Wildsong/docker-varnish/README.md

 docker run --rm cc/cloudflare --version
 ```

+You have to build the certbot and hitch images but currently
+varnish uses standard images so no build step required.

 *At this point you should be ready to attempt to request some certificates.*

-***When you are done testing, remember to comment out the "--dry-run" option in the compose file, so that it will really pull certificates (or renew them.)***
+***When you are done testing, remember to comment out the "--dry-run" option in the compose file, so that it will really fetch certificates (or renew them.)***

 The folder "acme-challenge" is used by certbot to store "challenge" files.
 The web server 'certbot_-_challenge' will serve them at
-http://localhost/.well-known/acme-challenge/.
+http://YOURSERVERNAME/.well-known/acme-challenge/.
 (Put your own server name in there.
 You should be able to see the index.html file there and one called test.html.

-Varnish will proxy this page at whatever your FQDN is.
+Varnish will proxy this page at your FQDN.
+(Whatever you set up in .env)

-(Hmm, I still have to make it work for more than one FQDN.)
+Cloudflare does not need the challenge server, which means it can run fully

-I can't always choose which DNS service is used, that means I have to expose a web server for certbot to work.
-Running a challenge web server that does nothing but handle
+isolated behind a firewall, but I can't always choose which DNS service is used.
+Using webroot means I have to expose a web server for certbot to work.
+Normally
+the challenge web server does nothing but handle challenges.
-challenges decouples certificate management from serving web pages.
+Having one devoted to that decouples certificate management from serving web pages.

 #### Existing certificates??
 You can try to copy them.

-When I migrated to the containerized certbot I already had some certificates in the host, so
+It's not worth it.
+Get everything set up and switch over.
+Just test Certbot
+with --dry-run until you are comfortable that it's pulling certificates correctly.

+But if you want to try, you can do this.
-I did this.
-Mount the existing folder in a container and the new Docker volume,
-then do a simple copy.
+Mount the existing folder in a container and the new Docker volume, then do a simple copy.

 ```bash
 docker run --rm -v /etc/letsencrypt:/le:ro -v letsencrypt_certs:/certs:rw \
     debian cp -rp /le/ /certs
 ```

+### Checking on the status of certificates

 You should be able to check the status of your certificates any time, note
 that you have to allow read/write access for this to work